oktadev/okta-blog/_source/_posts/2020-07-29-entity-framework-core-api.md

 In this tutorial, you will create a simple REST API to serve a client application for a lending library.
 The client application will need to add library patrons, provide lists of available books, and let the server know when a book is checked out or checked in.
 You'll use SQL Server for your database connected to your application with EF Core.
 You will learn how to build a REST API with ASP.NET Core, build a database with Code First principles, and secure it using Okta.

-## Secure You Entity Framework Core Application
+## Secure Your Entity Framework Core Application

 The first thing you need to do is set up Okta for use as an authorization server.
 In your Okta Developer Console, create a new application.
 Click **Add Application** and select the **Service** option.
 Give your application a meaningful name (I named mine *LibraryAPI*) and click **Done**.
 The next screen will show your *Client Id* and *Client Secret*.
 Make sure to note these—you'll need them in your application.